Sprint planning is one of the most important ceremonies in the Scrum project management method. Why run it and how?

 - Validate user stories readiness.
 Use the definition of ready your team built up.

-- Collaborate with UX designer to provide all design needed for the Sprint user stories.
+- Collaborate with UX designer to provide all designs needed for the Sprint user stories.

 When to evidence the Sprint backlog